 xUnit XML report

-Common structure
+1. Common structure of xUnit report

 In a basic xUnit report, you should find common tags depicting test suites and test cases.

-How AgileTest would parse an xUnit report
+2. How AgileTest would parse an xUnit report

-.
+Imported test cases are distinguished by the type and method attributes of the <test> element, following the format: type + ‘.' + method.
 After parsing, this information appears as the Test Definition in AgileTest and can be found just below the Description area of the test case ticket.
-The Summary of each test case issue is based on the value of the method
+The Summary of each test case issue is based on the value of the method attribute.2.1 Supported status tags

-Test run status tag | Description |
+Test case status | Description |

 | PASSED → Test case yields the expected result. |

-| FAILED → Test case returns the actual result not as expected. |
+| FAILED → Test case returns the actual result, not as expected. |

 | BLOCKED → Test case is considered blocked due to a specific reason. |

-| SKIPPED → Test case is skipped in the test run. |
+| SKIPPED→ Test case is skipped in the test run. |

 | RETEST → Test case should be rerun again. |